brandonRivera03/C--/README.md

 I know I said I would change if statements to be better but in actuality it works just fine originally, all the basic functionality is there, other than an elseif statement.

+04/28/2016
+Fixed an error I made for if and while: before it didn't allow for nested if or while loops, but now it should work.
+Also added scoping for if and while loops.
+Originally a declaration made in an if statement could carry over outside, now it can't, which is more correct.

 Make it more easier for a programmer to type/ program Adding "Syntactic sugar"